woodie/forecast/design-doc.md

 - Repeat the same forecast information.
 - Display in localtime for current and forecast data.

+Things to consider in the future:
+- Provide a way to flip between °F/°C in JS
+- Render the Place but put bckground the Weather API and update the page when the data is available.

 We will use [better icons](https://github.com/hasankoroglu/OpenWeatherMap-Icons).

 ### Example UI